ClearBlade/terraform-google-clearblade-iot-enterprise/README.md

 ## Release New Version

-To release a new version go to the releases page a click `Draft a new release` and enter the desired version, fill in the other details and then click `Publish release`.
+To release a new version, go to the releases page and click `Draft a new release` and enter the desired version, fill in the other details and then click `Publish release`.